 The 2012 World Hurdle victory of Big Bucks was his 16th consecutive race win (sadly he was injured after his 18th successive win) and at odds of 5/6 he went off his joint highest price of those 16 race starts.

-Supporting the staying hurdle elite cast is the Ryanair Chase – won last year by the brilliant but ill-fated Vautour – the JLT Novice Chase, the Kim Muir Challenge Cup, the Festival Plate (all for chasers) and two hurdle races: the Mares Hurdle and the Pertemps Final Hurdle.
+Supporting the staying hurdle elite cast is the Ryanair Chase – won last year by the brilliant Un De Sceaux – the JLT Novice Chase, the Kim Muir Challenge Cup, the Festival Plate (all for chasers) and two hurdle races: the Mares Hurdle and the Pertemps Final Hurdle.

 Cheltenham Gold Cup Day – Friday 16th March

-And finally the curtains will come down on Friday, simply known as ‘Cheltenham Gold Cup Day’.
-The action will kick-off with the Triumph Hurdle – a race jockey Barry Geraghty has won four times in the past eight years – and is followed by two more hurdle races: the County Handicap Hurdle and the Albert Bartlett Novices Hurdle.
+The curtains will come down on another memorable week on Friday, simply known as ‘Cheltenham Gold Cup Day’.
+The action will kick-off with the Triumph Hurdle – a race jockey Barry Geraghty has won four times in the past nine years – and is followed by two more hurdle races: the County Handicap Hurdle and the Albert Bartlett Novices Hurdle.

 All of this before the biggest Cheltenham Festival betting race of them all, the Gold Cup.
-It’s not only punters that want to win on the Gold Cup; there is no owner in the sport of national Hunt racing that does not want to claim this fabled prize.
+It’s not only punters that want to win on the Gold Cup; there is no owner in the sport of National Hunt racing that does not want to claim this hugely important prize.

 But it is no easy task, despite some of the greatest chasers in history winning this race recently – Kauto Star and Denman come to mind – no horse has won the Gold Cup in back-to-back years since 2002, 2003 and 2004 winner Best Mate.